trynmaps/metrics-mvp/README.md

 This setting is not in the main docker-compose.yml file because CHOKIDAR_USEPOLLING causes high CPU/battery usage for developers using Mac OS X, and CHOKIDAR_USEPOLLING is not necessary on Mac OS X to automatically recompile the frontend code when it changes.

+### Advanced Concepts

+Please see <ADVANCED_DEV.md> for advanced information like computing arrival times and deploying to AWS.